Outfled/iTunes-Discord-RPC/README.md

 ### Step 1: Get Number of albums in iTunes Library & Export Each Album Image to a File

+1: Open iTunes.exe

-1: Run libraryexport.exe (src/libraryexport)
+2: Run libraryexport.exe (src/libraryexport)

-2: Since Discord Developer applications only allow
+3: Once completed, libraryexport.exe will print the total number of albums found in your iTunes library.
+Keep note of this number and move to step 2.

 ### Step 1: Create a Discord Developer Application